vassishap/masv/README.md

 ```

 **Singletons Preservation (-s flag)**
-The -s True option can be used to preserve unclassified singleton sequences by writing them to the variants.fa output file.
+The -s True option can be used to preserve unclassified singleton sequences ("SPURIOUS VARIANT") by writing them to the variants.fa output file.

 Example to preserve singletons:
 ```bash